How do I know which vitamins to take?

 Your age and life stage

 Nutritional needs change throughout life.
-For example, requirements during pregnancy, perimenopause and later life can differ significantly from those in your twenties.
+For example, requirements during pregnancy, perimenopause and later life can differ significantly from those needed in their twenties.

 Existing nutrient levels